phamtony/python-quiz/README.md

-# python-quiz
+# Quiz built on Python

+Brushing up on python basicss with data structure.
-python quiz game. keeps score while answering a number of questions.
+Quiz game, keeps score while answering a number of questions.